DanoSvK/Todo-app/README.md

 - SortableJS - JS library
 - Drag and Drop API

-**Note: These are just examples.
-Delete this note and replace the list above with your own choices**

 # What I learned

 I learned how to create dynamic dark/light themes, how to switch them ith both checkbox and button and how to make app recognize default theme used on the user's PC.
 Next I learned howt o use Drag and Drop API and on my way there I also discovered Sortable JS, which I prioritized (but kept my working Drag and Drop API code inside commented).

-**Note: Delete this note and replace the list above with resources that helped you during the challenge.
-These could come in handy for anyone viewing your solution or for yourself when you look back on this project in the future.**

 # Author
 - Frontend Mentor - [@DanoSvK](https://www.frontendmentor.io/profile/DanoSvK)